 Source: Library of Congress, Virginia / discovered and discribed by Captayn John Smith, 1606

-Evidence is clear that "Indians" were living in Virginia at least 12,000 years ago (BPE or Before the Present Era, equivalent to 10,000 B.C.), and perhaps as much as 15-20,000 years ago.
+Evidence is clear that "Indians" were living in Virginia at least 12,000 BCE (Before the Common Era), and perhaps as much as 15-20,000 years ago.
 There must be far more archeological resources than we have discovered, but four centuries of plowing farmland, and more recently the dramatic urban/suburban development across Virginia, has disturbed almost all of the pre-colonial surface on the land.

 The Chesapeake Bay is only several thousand years old, and for 18,000 years a rising ocean has been drowning the ocean shoreline of Virginia.
 Near the bay, artifacts of the first hunting/gathering camps of the Paleo-Indians and the initial sites of the Archaic Period may be buried under sediments deposited over the last 6,000 or so years.
 Further offshore, on what is now the Outer Continental Shelf (OCS), even older sediments could bury evidence of the first hunting bands to set up camp in what is now Virginia.